Oral Cancer Screening: Understanding the Importance, Process, and Benefits

 Q. What are the treatment options for oral cancer?

-Treatment options for oral cancer depend on the stage of the cancer and may include surgery, radiation therapy, chemotherapy, or a combination of these.
+Treatment options for oral cancer depend on the stage of the tumor and may include surgery, radiation therapy, chemotherapy, or a combination of these.

 Q. How can I prevent oral cancer?